cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 ### Hosting the API Documentation Website

 Generating the API documentation is great, but seeing it is even better.
-You can use the steps provided below to host the generated website using your Nike account.
+You can use the steps provided below to host the generated website using your Odin account.
 Alternative approaches to the explicit instructions provided below are explored in the FAQ section towards the end of this tutorial.

 1. Ensure that you have a `public_html` directory in your home directory.
 If the `~/public_html` directory does not exist, then you should create it.
-The purpose of this directory on Nike (and on many systems) is to support user websites, which will be illustrated in the following steps.
+The purpose of this directory on Odin (and on many systems) is to support user websites, which will be illustrated in the following steps.
-   You are fully responsible for anything that you host through your Nike website.
+   You are fully responsible for anything that you host through your Odin website.

 1. Use `ln`, as described below, to **create a symbolic link** (shortcut) in your `public_html` directory to the `doc` subdirectory containing the API documentation website that you